 Explores the relationship between the mass media and contemporary social problems.
 Issues such as media violence are explored from the perspective of consumers.
 Outcomes include raising awareness of the impact of media messages, developing effective media literacy tools, and preparing to critically analyze the cultural products we consume.
-Offers built-in assessment in HCOM MLO 5 or emphasis in Journalism and Media Studies.
+Offers built-in assessment in HCOM MIO 5 or emphasis in Journalism, Communication, and Media Studies.
+Prerequisite(s): satisfactory completion of the English Communication UR.

-HCOM 307S ~ The Social Impact of the Mass Media Service Learning ~ 4 credits
+HCOM 307S ~ The Social Impact of the Mass Media Service Learning ~ 6 credits

 Explores the relationship between the mass media and contemporary social problems.
 Issues such as media violence will be explored from the consumer's perspective.
 Outcomes include raising awareness of the impact of media messages, developing effective media literacy tools, and critically analyzing the cultural products we consume.
 Involves students in media literacy programs in local schools and community organizations.
-Offers built-in assessment in HCOM MLO 5, emphasis in Journalism and Media Studies, and Service Learning Graduate Learning Requirement.
+Offers builtin assessment in HCOM MLO 5 or emphasis in Journalism, Communication and Media Studies.
+Prerequisite(s): satisfactory completion of the English Communication ULR.